-Rest assured: we will expose this behavior; get to the bottom of it; and hold Sterigenics accountable in court for anything they have done here that is unlawful.
+Rest assured: we will expose this behavior, get to the bottom of it, and hold Sterigenics accountable in court for anything they have done here that is unlawful.
 We will bring this behavior before the Judge and jury, and demand justice—which includes just compensation for our clients who prove their cases.

 This past Friday, we filed an amended complaint adding new allegations to our lawsuits.
 The new allegations are as follows:

-In December 2016, when the US EPA altered EtO’s cancer weight of evidence descriptor from “probably carcinogenic to humans” to “carcinogenic to humans” and changed its adult based inhalation unit risk to 0.0001 μg/m³ from 0.003 μg/m³ (a thirty-fold increase), GTCR recognized that its investment in Sterigenics had become substantially more risky and drastically increased its efforts to recover its money.
+In December 2016, when the US EPA altered EtO’s cancer weight of evidence descriptor from “probably carcinogenic to humans” to “carcinogenic to humans” and changed its adult based inhalation unit risk to 0.0001 μg/m³ from 0.003 μg/m³ (a thirty-fold increase), GTCR recognized that its investment in Sterigenics had become substantially riskier and drastically increased its efforts to recover its money.

-Sterigenics U.S., Sotera and GTCR each played indispensable roles in a carefully-orchestrated funneling of nearly $1.3 billion to shareholders over 27 months beginning in 2016, with the intention of ensuring that these funds will not be available to compensate Plaintiffs when they secure judgments against them in this Court.
+Sterigenics U.S., Sotera, and GTCR each played indispensable roles in a carefully-orchestrated funneling of nearly $1.3 billion to shareholders over 27 months beginning in 2016, with the intention of ensuring that these funds will not be available to compensate Plaintiffs when they secure judgments against them in this Court.
 By these transfers, Sterigenics U.S. and Sotera effectively admit, but hope to avoid accountability for, their culpability in exposing Willowbrook area residents (including Plaintiffs) to the extraordinarily dangerous EtO, which seriously damaged the health of many, and even claimed the lives of some.

 Specifically, during those 27 months, Sterigenics U.S. and Sotera executives were learning:

-- in 2016, that the US EPA would reclassify ethylene oxide as a “known” (from “probable”) human carcinogen, and that the chemical was 30 times more likely to cause cancer than US EPA had previously recognized;
+- in 2016, that the US EPA would reclassify ethylene oxide as a “known” (from “probable”) human carcinogen, and that the chemical was 30 times more likely to cause cancer than US EPA had previously recognized,

-- in 2018, that this information would soon be reported to the public, including and especially Willowbrook area residents;
+- in 2018, that this information would soon be reported to the public, including and especially Willowbrook area residents,

-- in 2018, that cancer-stricken plaintiffs had begun to file lawsuits, some of them wrongful death lawsuits; and
+- in 2018, that cancer-stricken plaintiffs had begun to file lawsuits, some of them wrongful death lawsuits, and

 - in 2019, that the first of these plaintiffs had successfully obtained the remand to this Court of their lawsuits which had been baselessly removed by defendants to federal court.